skabou/ai-edit/README.md

 ## Example Usage

-aiEdit can be run via the CLI and is designed to be easily integrated with scheduled tasks or external triggers.
+aiEdit can be run via CLI and is designed to be easily integrated with scheduled tasks or external triggers.
 The below examples can be run on the provided example content.

 ### Content Review